 Insert an access port into the PVC tube directly below the 3D-model, to allow for an easier access of the anatomy with a cardiac catheter or guidewire.
 After starting the flow loop, check for leakage at the port entrance point If necessary, use a two-component adhesive to seal the opening.

-Place the 3D model on the patient table underneath the C-arm(s) of the X-ray machine.
+Place the 3D-model on the patient table underneath the C-arm(s) of the X-ray machine.
 Use X-ray imaging to guide the catheter and guidewires through the anatomic structure.
 For balloon dilation or stentgraft placement use continuous X-ray mode to visualize the expansion of the device.

 NOTE: Catheterization and intervention training on 3D-printed models allows for the interchangeable use of different anatomical and pathological models.
 This further increases the variety and realism of the training setting.